SoicBRcode/IsThatAMotherFrickingSpecificAnimeReferenceLang/README.md

 is already 255, it will go back to 0 (the opposite also happens: 0 - 1 = 255).

-  A very important thing to know is that the program will loop forever if not explicitely told to terminate with the "YES" command.
+  A very important thing to know is that the program will loop forever if not explicitely told to not do so by the "YES" command.

 # Commands
     "YES YES YES" - Increments accumulator.